 Our table below shows how much extra you can get for an enhanced annuity.
-There are only six providers left offering enhanced annuities on the open market.
+There are only five providers left offering enhanced annuities on the open market.

-The quotations were obtained using the Money Advice Service annuity calculator and are for a 65-year-old person buying a single-life annuity with an initial pot of £100,000 (with no protection or index-linking).
+The quotes were obtained using the Money Advice Service annuity calculator and are for a 65-year-old person buying a single-life annuity with an initial pot of £100,000 (with no protection or index-linking).

 The enhanced annuity rate is for an overweight smoker who is taking medication for high blood pressure and high cholesterol.